-Antony has been a commercial litigator since 2002, and has acted in a wide range of commercial disputes and contentious regulatory matters.
+Antony is an experienced commercial litigator who has acted in a wide range of commercial disputes and contentious regulatory matters.

-He has experience with disputes involving issues of contractual interpretation, negligence, leases, government contracting, market behaviour, securities and insolvency.
+He has experience with injunctive relief, freezing and search orders, and disputes involving issues of contractual interpretation, negligence, construction, leases, government contracting, market behaviour, securities and insolvency.

 Antony has also represented parties with internal disputes, under joint ventures, partnerships, and shareholder agreements, and in respect of directors’ duties.
 He also provides independent advice to individuals and employees involved in investigations by government regulators.